randofan/MyCalendar/reports/week7.md

 # Team Report/Agenda
 ## Old Goals
-1.
+1. Finish backend (Trinity, Gavin, Saket)
+2. Deploy functional extension in Chrome (locally)
+3. Write basic tests for all components

 ## Issues
-- What you did:
-- What worked:
+- What you did: Finished the backend of our main use case, wrote tests, updated our README with setup instructions, recorded our presentation for Alpha release!
+- What worked: We did a lot of communicating over Slack this week.
+Discussed errors and implementation decisions there
-- What you learned:
+- What you learned: Learned about asyncronous collaboration
-- Where you had trouble:
+- Where you had trouble: Thinking through testing infrastructure and how we're going to enable unit testing
 ## New Goals
-1.
+1. Implement sections feature (download calendar file for additional sections of a lecture)
+2. Get unit tests working + write more tests
+3. Look into publishing on the Chrome extension store

 # Contributions of Individuals